 North Korea's supreme factory leader

-Kim Jong Un walks during a trip to give field guidance to the Pyongyang Weak-current Apparatus Factory, in a photo released March 3, 2014.
+Kim Jong Un looks at shoes during his visit to the Wonsan Shoe Factory in this undated photo released by Korean Central News Agency in Pyongyang July 26, 2014.
 REUTERS/KCNA

-Kim Jong Un provides field guidance to the November 2 Factory of the Korean People's Army in a photo released February 20, 2014.
-REUTERS/KCNA

-Kim Jong Un provides field guidance during his visit to the Chollima Tile Factory in this a photo released August 4, 2014.
-REUTERS/KCNA

-Kim Jong Un visits Pyongyang Essential Foodstuff Factory in a photo released June 8, 2013.
-REUTERS/KCNA

-Kim Jong Un visits a pig factory of the 549th unit of the Korean People's Army at an undisclosed location in a photo released June 3, 2013.
-REUTERS/KCNA

-Kim Jong Un visits the Kangdong Precision Machine Plant in a photo released July 4, 2013.
-REUTERS/KCNA

-Kim Jong Un visits a foodstuff processing factory under the Korean People's Army Unit 534 at an undisclosed location in a picture released May 26, 2013.
-REUTERS/KCNA

-Kim Jong Un aims a rifle at the Sporting Bullet Factory which was built in February 1996 on the direct initiative of the North's late leader Kim Jong Il, in a picture released February 23, 2012.
-REUTERS/KCNA
+Kim Jong Un aims a rifle at the Sporting Bullet Factory which was built in February 1996 on the direct initiative of the North's late leader Kim Jong Il.
+The factory produces sporting bullets for developing the defense sports in an undisclosed...more

-Kim Jong Un visits Taedonggang Combined Fruit Farm and Taedonggang Combined Fruit Processing Factory in a photo released June 5, 2014.
-REUTERS/KCNA

-Kim Jong Un provides field guidance to the November 2 Factory of the Korean People's Army in a photo released February 20, 2014.
-REUTERS/KCNA

 Next Slideshows